How to find therapy or counselling

 Your workplace

-If you're employed, your work might offer an Employee Assistance Programme (EAP).
-These should provide some free counselling sessions.
+If you're employed, your work might have an Employee Assistance Programme (EAP).
+These should offer some free counselling sessions.
 You can usually access this without needing to go through your manager or HR.
 We have more tips on mental health at work.

 Your college or university